-It is impossible to test all possible forms available for use in the printer; therefore, Hewlett-Packard recommends that paper conform to the specifications outlined in this appendix for optimum printer performance.
+Because it is impossible to test all possible forms available for use in the printer, Hewlett-Packard recommends that paper conform to the specifications outlined in this appendix for the best printer performance.

-Again, this specification is not a substitute for actual testing.

-Always test specialty forms-including special single-part paper, multipart forms, forms with glue strips, carbonless forms, card stock, and labels-for satisfactory feeding, registration, and print quality prior to purchase.

-For best results in selecting standard or specialty forms, consult a forms vendor who can ensure conformance to this specification and can recommend cost-effective purchases.
+But the guidelines in this appendix are not a substitute for actual testing.
+Always test forms-including special single-part paper, multipart forms, forms with glue strips, carbonless forms, card stock, and labels-for satisfactory feeding, registration, and print quality prior to purchase.
+For best results in selecting standard or specialty forms, consult a forms vendor who can ensure conformance to the guidelines in this appendix and who can recommend cost-effective purchases.

-Paper Storage and Handling
+Storage and Handling

-The performance of the printer depends on the condition of the paper used; therefore, the following recommendations for packaging, handling, and storage are included in this appendix.
+The performance of the printer depends to a large degree on the condition of the paper used; therefore, the following principles for packaging, handling, and storage are recommended.